HermelaDemeke/Portfolio/README.md

 Save the changes.
 Refresh the web page in your browser to see the updated styles applied.

+<h1>Deployment</h1>
+You can deploy this project using: https://hermelademeke.github.io/Portfolio/

 <h4>Contributing</h4>
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please submit an issue or a pull request.
 Make sure to follow the existing code style and guidelines.